Leinster v Munster: Kick-off time, TV details and team news

 Both games will be shown live on Eir Sport with coverage from Scotstoun starting at 7pm on Friday night, and coverage from the RDS starting at 2pm on Saturday.

-And, as ever, you will be able to follow all of the action in Saturday’s interprovincial clash via the Irish Time liveblog, which will be up and running from around 1.45pm.
+And, as ever, you will be able to follow all of the action in Saturday’s interprovincial clash via the Irish Times liveblog, which will be up and running from around 1.45pm.

 Any spares?